City Lights: Principal photography

 In November, Chaplin began working with Cherrill again in some of the Flower Girl's less dramatic scenes.
 While waiting for her scenes for several months, Cherrill had become bored and openly complained to Chaplin.
 During the filming of one scene, Cherrill asked Chaplin if she could leave early so that she could go to a hair appointment.
 Chaplin fired Virginia Cherrill and replaced her with Georgia Hale, Chaplin's co-star in The Gold Rush.
 Although Chaplin liked her screen test, even he realized he had shot far too much already to reshoot all of the flower girl's scenes.
 Chaplin also briefly considered sixteen-year-old actress Violet Krauth, but he was talked out of this idea by his collaborators.
 Chaplin finally re-hired Cherrill to finish City Lights.
 She demanded and got a raise to $75 per week.
 Approximately seven minutes of test footage of Hale survives and is included on the DVD release; excerpts were first seen in the documentary Unknown Chaplin along with an unused opening sequence.

 Chaplin then cast Florence Lee as the Blind Girl's grandmother and shot scenes with Cherrill and Lee for five weeks.
 In late 1929, Chaplin re-shot the first Flower Shop scene with Cherrill.
 This time, the scene was completed in six days and Chaplin was happy with Cherrill's performance.
 Chaplin had been shooting the film for a year and was only a little more than half way finished.
 From March to April 1930, Chaplin shot the scenes inside of the millionaire's house at the Town House on Wilshire Boulevard.
 He hired Joe Van Meter and Albert Austin, whom he had known since his days working for Fred Karno, as the burglars.
 In the late spring of 1930, Chaplin shot the last major comedy sequence: the boxing match.
 Chaplin hired Keystone actor Hank Mann to play the Tramp's opponent.
-The scene required 100 extras; Chaplin took four days to rehearse, and then six to shoot it, between June 23 and 30.
+Chaplin took four days to rehearse, and then six to shoot it, between June 23 and 30.
 Chaplin was initially nervous over the attendance for this scene so he invited his friends to be extras.
 Over 100 extras were present.
-Chaplin's performance in the scene was so humorous that more people arrived daily to be an extra.
+Chaplin's performance in the scene was so humorous that more people arrived daily to be extras.

 In July and August, Chaplin finished up six weeks of smaller scenes, including the two scenes of the Tramp being harassed by newsboys, one of whom was played by a young Robert Parrish.

 In September 1930, Chaplin finished the shooting of the iconic final scene which took six days.
 Chaplin said that he was happy with Cherrill's performance in the scene, and that she had eventually understood the role.
 When talking about his directing style on set, Chaplin stated that "everything I do is a dance.
 I think in terms of dance.
 I think more so in City Lights."